PitchConnect/contribution-guidelines/CONTRIBUTING.md

 When your work is not yet ready for review:

-1. Create a **Draft Pull Request** instead of a regular PR
+### Creating Draft PRs

+1. **Always Start with a Draft PR**
+   - When you begin working on an issue, create a draft PR immediately
    - Use the dropdown menu next to "Create Pull Request" to select "Create Draft Pull Request"
+   - Reference the issue(s) you're working on in the PR description using keywords like "Fixes #123" or "Closes #456"
+   - This automatically labels the issue as `in-progress` and adds a comment linking to your PR

+2. **Benefits of Early Draft PRs**
-   - This clearly indicates your PR is a work in progress
+   - Makes your work visible to the team
-   - The PR cannot be merged until you mark it as ready for review
+   - Automatically updates issue status
+   - Allows for early feedback
+   - Prevents duplicate work
+   - Enables CI/CD to run on your changes

+### Marking PRs as Ready for Review

-2. **IMPORTANT**: Do not mark a PR as ready for review until:
+1. **IMPORTANT**: Do not mark a PR as ready for review until:
    - All CI/CD checks are passing
    - All pre-commit hooks have been run successfully
    - You have addressed any automated feedback
    - The code is fully ready for human review

-3. When your work is complete and all checks pass:
+2. **When your work is complete and all checks pass**:
    - Click "Ready for Review" to convert the Draft PR to a regular PR
    - This signals to reviewers that your work is ready for their attention
+   - The issue will automatically be labeled as `review-ready`

 ### CI/CD Pipeline Failures